timseed/flrig/README.md

 make install
 ```

 Please note: This has installed a local copy into your $HOME/flrig area.
+This is intentional.

 ### Running